-6. SELF-REFLECTIVE LEARNING:

-If applicable, describe how students will reflect on their development as active learners.
-Provide representative examp below.

 7. COMPUTER COMPENTENCY:

-If applicable, explain how computer competency is included in the course.
+If a oplicable, explain how computer competency is included in the course.

-Students are encouraged to submit their assignments electronically and also to use the ELL software in the NACES lab.
+Effe ective access and proper use of computer hardware, operating system, software, and Internet.

 8. INFORMATION COMPENTENCY:

-If applicable, explain how information competency is included in the course.
+If a oplicable, explain how information competency is included in the course.

+Stu dents may be asked to use library resources.

+-

+EV aluation and Instruction

 9. REPRESENTATIVE OUTSIDE ASSIGNMENTS (optional homework):

 Out of class assignments may include, but are not limited to the following:

-Revisions of in-class compostions

-·
+ekly journal typed in MS Word, creation and editing of spreadsheet and database using formulas, and MS werPoint presentation

 10. METHODS OF EVALUATION:

-Methods of evaluation may include, but are not limited to the following (please note that evaluation should measure the outcomes detailed 'Course Objectives' at the beginning of Section II):
+thods of evaluation may include, but are not limited to the following (please note that evaluation should measure the comes detailed 'Course Objectives' at the beginning of Section II):

-The following methods of evaluation may be uised in this course: 1.
-Compositions 2.
-Grammar tests
+Ass signments, presentations, quizzes and tests

 11. METHODS OF INSTRUCTION:

-Methods of instruction may include, but are not limited to the following.
+Met thods of instruction may include, but are not limited to the following.

-Discussion
+V Discussion

-Activity
+~ Activity

 Field Experience

 Independent Study

+Purposeful Collaboration

+Other (Please Explain)